rodmoioliveira/myblog/content/bookmarks.md

 template = "bookmarks.html"
 description = "Rodolfo Moi's collection of important links on a myriad of subjects." slug = "bookmarks"
+[extra]
+intro = "Here are many things that I do not know because I bookmarked a link and then relaxed as if I had read it.
+Enjoy it!"
 +++

-Here are many things that I do not know because I bookmarked a link and then relaxed as if I had read it.
-Enjoy it!

-{{ subtitle(content="Computer Science and Programming") }}
+### Computer Science and Programming

 - [Basics of the Unix Philosophy](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html)
 - - The ‘Unix philosophy’ originated with Ken Thompson's early meditations on how to design a small but capable operating system with a clean service interface.